atheed/TA-application-system/proposal/proposal.md

 <img src="/proposal/img/sketch1.png" width="440px" height="550px"/>

-Choosing any of the above options will show a modal, allowing a user to **login** with their UTORid credentials
+Choosing any of the above options will show a modal, allowing a user to **login** with their UTORid credentials:

 <img src="/proposal/img/sketch2.png" width="440px" height="550px"/>

 The **student info** page of a student's application for a TA position.
-It will ask the relevant information (i.e. degree status, etc.) needed for professors to make informed decisions
+It will ask the relevant information (i.e. degree status, etc.) needed for professors to make informed decisions:

 <img src="/proposal/img/sketch3.png" width="440px" height="550px"/>

 The **choose courses** page of a student's application for a TA position.
-The page will allow students to choose which courses they would like to apply for (with priorities), and view any additional info (i.e. responsibilities, etc.) relevant to any course
+The page will allow students to choose which courses they would like to apply for (with priorities), and view any additional info (i.e. responsibilities, etc.) relevant to any course:

 <img src="/proposal/img/sketch4.png" width="440px" height="550px"/>

 The **administrator dashboard** page, allowing an administrator to perform a host of actions, such as searching/filtering applicants (by various criteria), and matching TAs to courses (i.e. making TA offers).
-Again, this is not an exhaustive list of actions.
+Again, this is not an exhaustive list of actions:

 <img src="/proposal/img/sketch1.png" width="440px" height="550px"/>